andresebr/kumodd/README.md

 analysis.
 Instead of file system time stamps, analysis should use the time stamps taken directly from the preserved metadata.

+## File and Metadata Verification

+Certain metadata are computed by Kmodd.
+These include category, path, local_path, md5local, md5Match, localSize, sizeMatch, modTimeMatch and revision.
+These names are not found in the data retrieved from google drive, but instead are computed from the metadata retrieved from Google Drive.

+Computed Metadata	| Value
+----:			| :----
+md5Match		| either 'match', 'MISMATCH' or 'n/a'. md5Match is 'n/a' when the  MD5 digest is not available from Google Drive, including for native Google Apps files and certain PDFs. sizeMatch		| either 'match' or a percentage ratio of local/remote file size. modTimeMatch		| either 'match' or the time difference of Last Modified time in DAYS HH:MM:SS. revision		| the number of revisions available in Google drive.

+Validation is performed when listing or downloading files.
+Validation limited to available data.
+Native Google Apps and certain PDF files do not provide a MD5 digest.
+Last Modify time is the only reliable file system time stamp.
+To detect changes, kumod compares the MD5, file size and Last Modify time.

+When downloading, if any of MD5, file size or Last Modify time differ from Google Drive's metadata, kumodd will download and update the file and YAML metadata.
+Next, it will re-read the file to recompute the md5Match, sizeMatch and modTimeMatch, to ensure the reported values reflect what is on disk.

+When listing, md5Match, sizeMatch and modTimeMatch report the comparison between the file on disk and the metadata in Google Drive at that time.

 ## Metadata

-Metadata provided by the Google Drive API is preserved in YAML format (*see* [Example raw metadata](#example-raw-metadata)).
+Google Drive API Metadata of each file is preserved in YAML format (*see* [Example raw metadata](#example-raw-metadata)).
 Files are stored in ./download and their corresponding metadata are saved in ./download/metadata.
 For foo.doc, the file and its metadata paths would be:
 - ./download/john.doe@gmail.com/My Drive/foo.doc